AMWA-TV/ms-05-02/docs/NcObject.md

 Once an object in the device model is allocated an object id, it MUST not change until the device undergoes a reboot.

-Object ids MAY be constant across system restarts in which case they MUST be signaled using the `constandOid` property by settings its value to `true`.
+If an object has a constant oid (has the same value across system restarts) it MUST signal this behaviour using the `constandOid` property by settings its value to `true`.

 Object user labels (`userLabel` property) MUST be persisted across device reboots.